mxd1365/transfigStats/README.md

 This will help you choose what color gem to use when running the labyrinth for profit.

 ***Installation***
-1. Copy the contents of the dist folder to desired directory
+1. Unzip transfigStats.zip into desired directory.
-2. Run transfigStats.exe in command line
+2. Run transfigStats.exe in command line.

 ***Usage***